pvaldeshernandez/synthetic-brain-ages/README.md

 # Define the folder containing variables that will be generated during the training
 variables_folder = "[ROOT]/variables"
 ```
-* The lines in the following piece of code of [train_model_deployed.py](/train_model_deployed.py) could be uncommented if more bias models are desired:
+* More lines in the following piece of code of [train_model_deployed.py](/train_model_deployed.py) could be uncommented if more bias models are desired to be accounted for:
 ```python
 formulas = [
     "brainage ~ age",